IsabelVazquez/recipe-app/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/IsabelVazquez/recipe-app.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+## Heroku

+Login with email `tester@tester.com` and password `tester`.
+At this time, OAuth for Facebook is not available live on Heroku.

 ## License

 The project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).